mumairofficial/khalilstemmler-website-2019/src/pages/articles/software-professionalism/developer-principles.md

 ### <a  class="anchor" name="Agile"></a>Agile requires fundamental software design skills

 If you’re not familiar with Agile, it’s an alternative approach to developing software that fosters **iterative** improvements to code and detests a fully-fledged **up-front design**.
-The contrasting uproach is **Waterfall** where you define everything upfront and stick to the script.
+The contrasting approach is **Waterfall** where you define everything upfront and stick to the script.

 The main reason why **Agile** is such an attractive approach is because the iteration cycles are smaller.